fkhan613/Word-Scamble/README.md

 - prompt the user for some text
 - scramble the middle letters of a word in a sentence.
 - output the scrambled text
+# How to use Word Scramble
+1. Clone the repository and run the code!